-Icon Indication $\oplus$ $\oplus$ $\oplus$ Active quadrant [47 Communication is in progress.
-The meter is either sending or receiving information Q Rotates when metering in progress, that is when the phase current is above the starting current 1→1 ←1 2→2←2 3→3←3 Arrows indicate direction of current.
+Icon Indication Active quadrant Ę Communication is in progress.
+The meter is either send-ing or receiving information C Rotates when metering in progress, that is when at least () one of the phase currents is above the starting current.
+1-1-1 2-2-2 3-3-3 Arrows indicate direction of current per phase.
 Arrow left = export, arrow right = import.
-A digit without arrow indicates that the current is below the starting current T1 T2 T3 T4 Active tariff Error, warning, note 8 Transformer ratio (only on transformer rated meters)
+A digit without arrow indicates that the current is below the starting current.on that phase T1 T2 T3 T4 Active tariff △! △ Error, warning, note 8 Transformer ratio (only on transformer rated meters)